 “On the whole, the limited discernible impact of MUP on alcohol-related crime, disorder and public nuisance suggests that the reduction in off-trade alcohol sales that followed implementation is below that required to deliver a reduction in crime.
 Or, if crime did reduce, it has done so at a scale that the evaluation could not identify”.

-Dr Karl Ferguson, Public Health Intelligence Adviser at Public Health Scotland, said:
+Dr Karl Ferguson, Public Health Intelligence Adviser at PHS, said:

 “Understanding the impact of MUP on social harms including crime and public safety is an important aspect of the overall evaluation.